shineeeeeeeeeeee/NetScan_Network-Scanner/README.md

-# NetScan, A Network Scanner
+# NetScan - A Network Scanner